 Explicit national targets for the electrification of road freight transport do not exist yet.
 However, Enedis, the main French DSO, has published an initial study on the need for public charging infrastructure for long-distance lorry transport.
 The results show that, in contrast to Germany, in 2030 the charging points foreseen in the AFIR are likely to cover the majority of the demand.
 Around 60 high- and medium-voltage charging stations will need to be installed or reinforced by 2035 (Enedis et al. 2024).
 Enedis is already working on the further development of its master plan for the development of the high-voltage grid to take the conclusions of this work into account.
-A further study estimating charging demand and the impact on the French electricity distribution network for both depot charging and public charging is in preparation.
+A further study estimating charging and public charging is in preparation.
 According to experts, the results will be available at a geographical resolution of high and medium voltage substations.